Niyonkuruyabesi/Regional-Agribusiness-Sales-Analysis/02_Business_Process_Modeling/README.md

-# AgriPlus Rwanda MIS Business Process Modeling
+# AgriPlus Rwanda MIS Business Process Modeling!

 ## Project Overview
 This project models the business process of **AgriPlus Rwanda** using **Business Process Modeling Notation (BPMN)** and **swimlanes**.
 The focus is on the **Management Information System (MIS)** that supports order processing, sales management, payment tracking, and analytics reporting.
 The model illustrates the complete workflow from customer order initiation to data-driven decision-making.